2 hours 45 minutes

 5. Dip the filled shells in mini chocolate chips, chopped pistachios, and sliced almonds if desired.
 Dust the finished cannoli with powdered sugar before serving.

 Cannoli are best right after being filled.
-The cream filling can cause the shell to soften and become soggy if they sit too long.
+The cream filling can cause the shell to soften and become soggy if it sits too long.
 However, you can make them a little in advance.

 Helpful Kitchen Tools For This Recipe: